hackoregon/hackoregon-aws-infrastructure/README.md

 ### How to Deploy

 Stack is setup to launch stack in the us-west-2 (Oregon) region in your account:

+- from the root of your copy of the repo, run `aws s3 cp . s3://hacko-infrastructure-cfn --recursive --exclude ".git/*"`
+- copy the URL for the `master.yaml` file from S3
+- go to AWS CloudFormation - if creating new stack (e.g. for testing), choose "create stack"; if updating an existing stack, select that stack then click the *Update* button

 ### Customize the templates